JavierBmrg/atom-hosted-libs/README.md

 ### Installation

 - You need Atom obviously !
-Install [now](https://atom.io/), launch it and type "ctrl + ,".
+Install [now](https://atom.io/), launch it and press "ctrl + ,".
 - Search **cdn-libs**
-- Press install. *Enjoy!*
+- Press install. *Enjoy!* ...
+- ...
+Don't forget to press "Ctrl + Alt + r"

 ----
 - Example to use: